ew947202/obsidian_vault/00 Meta/03 PTIs/How to insert staff pictures into Powerpoint.md

 ## Daily Log
 ### [[2024-08-21]]
 - [x] [[Brian Crowell]] gave me directions on where to find the pictures ``\\arete\departments\IT\Tucson IT\AD Profile Photos``
-- [ ] Asked user which photos she needed and we can provide them for her
+- [x] Asked user which photos she needed and we can provide them for her
+	- [x] Provided picture for user
 ---